NVIDIA/spark-rapids/docs/FAQ.md

   If there are some CPU fallbacks, check if those are some known features which can be enabled by turning on some RAPIDS Accelerator parameters.
-If the features needed do not exist in the most recent release of the RAPIDS Accelerator, please file a [feature request](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce.
+If the features needed do not exist in the most recent release of the RAPIDS Accelerator, please file a [feature request](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproducing example.

 * Tune the Spark and RAPIDS Accelerator parameters such as `spark.sql.shuffle.partitions`, `spark.sql.files.maxPartitionBytes` and `spark.rapids.sql.concurrentGpuTasks` to get the best run.